mardiros/jeepito/docs/source/user/introduction.rst

 During the startup of the app, all service handlers must be registered the message registry by calling the function :func:`messagebus.scan`.

-Afterwhat, the :class:`messagebus.AsyncMessageRegistry` is ready to handle message using it function :meth:`messagebus.AsyncMessageRegistry.handle`. you will have understood it, the :class:`messagebus.AsyncMessageRegistry` is the :term:`message bus` object.
+Afterwhat, the :class:`messagebus.AsyncMessageBus` is ready to handle message using it function :meth:`messagebus.AsyncMessageBus.handle`. you will have understood it, the :class:`messagebus.AsyncMessageBus` is the :term:`message bus` object.

 Finally, when the unit of work commit its transaction, the a publisher